MGuo-Lab/LCA/README.md

 # Mathematical Optimisation of Life-Cycle Assessment Models

 General information on the project is contained in the [wiki](https://github.com/paulemms/LCA/wiki).
-This code repository contains two Python packages and a collection of Jupyter Notebooks. eneral information on the project in the [wiki](https://github.com/paulemms/LCA/wiki).
+The code repository contains two Python packages and a collection of Jupyter Notebooks.

 * The `mola` (Mathematical Optimisation for Life-cycle Assessment) package contains a collection of Python classes and functions to carry out the optimisation